 While it is theoretically possible to derive other or more specific geometry classes from the existing OGRGeometry classes, this isn't an aspect that has been well thought out.
 In particular, it would be possible to create specialized classes using the OGRGeometryFactory without modifying it.

 The OGRSpatialReference class is intended to store an OpenGIS Spatial Reference System definition.
 Currently local, geographic and projected coordinate systems are supported.
-Vertical coordinate systems, geocentric coordinate systems, and compound (horizontal + vertical) coordinate systems are not supported.
+Vertical coordinate systems, geocentric coordinate systems, and compound (horizontal + vertical) coordinate systems are as well supported in recent GDAL versions.

 The spatial coordinate system data model is inherited from the OpenGIS Well Known Text format.
 A simple form of this is defined in the Simple Features specifications.
 A more sophisticated form is found in the Coordinate Transformation specification.
 The OGRSpatialReference is built on the features of the Coordinate Transformation specification but is intended to be compatible with the earlier simple features form.